MicrosoftDocs/security/security-docs/zero-trust/cisa-zero-trust-maturity-model-intro.md

 In support of this transition, Office of Management and Budget (OMB) [Memorandum M-22-09](https://www.whitehouse.gov/wp-content/uploads/2022/01/M-22-09.pdf) outlines actions to adopt in alignment with the ZTMM pillars.
 The Federal ZTA strategy requires organizations to meet key cybersecurity objectives and to consider **Executive Order (EO) 14028** and **M-22-09** as they develop and implement their Zero Trust strategies.

 Microsoft offers an expanding range of Zero Trust capabilities powered by a unified platform of integrated security tools.
 The platform provides comprehensive coverage across CISA ZTMM pillars and the cross-cutting capabilities, described in the following section.
-These solutions support organizations in their journey toward effective Zero Trust implementation, helping to ensure a secure and resilient federal cybersecurity framework.
+These solutions support organizations in their journey toward effective Zero Trust implementation, helping to ensure a secure, and resilient, federal cybersecurity framework.

 ## Pillars, functions, capabilities, and ZTMM journey stages